russhwalker/russthecoder.com/upcoming-and-notes/2019-09-17-csharp8-new-features-default-interface-members/index.md

 **Why would you want a default implementation of something in your interface?**

-*I my opinion, having default implementations allows use to write more flexible code.
+*In my opinion, having default implementations allows use to write more flexible code.
 We can now provide some defaults for our implemented classes without having to defer to some **messy** inheritance model.*

 ### Our widget Interface with two default members